rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

 We will deploy an EC2 instance.
 We will need to have an IAM user with the right permissions and the credentials configured on our machine.
 The simplest was is to follow the setup you would do for aws cli but you don't have to install aws cli.
 Assuming we got the set up, lets proceed.

 1. Create a new directory called example.
 Inside the directory, create a file called main.tf.
-1. Since we want to deploy an EC2 instance, we need the provider for AWS.
+1. Since we want to deploy an EC2 instance, we need the provider aws.
 1. Go to Terraform Registry and lookup aws provider.
 Once you find it, click on the "use provider" which will give a sample code to get started.
 Paste that into your main.tf.
 1. The terraform block is filled but the provider isn't.
 How does one know what goes into this block.
 No one knows by heart.
 We look at the examples, we look at the documentation.
-1. From memory, I know that we need to region argument in the provider block.
+1. From memory, I know that we need to a region argument in the provider block.
 I will add `region = "us-east-1"`.
-You can also see this in the documentation section.
+You can also see this in the documentation section of [aws provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).
 1. EC2 instance is a resource.
 So I will need a resource block.
 The resource we need is called aws_instance, search it within the aws provider in the registry.
 I will create a resource block and add just the ami and instance_type arguments.
-1. So far, this is my code.
+1. So far, this is our code.
 The minimum required to deploy an EC2 instance.
+As a matter of fact, this is the minimum sensible version.
+It will work with just the resource block.
+The instance will be created with default everything else, region(us-east-1, default vpc etc.)
     ```
     terraform {
       required_providers {